xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-028.md

 2. AI inpainting using segmentation models like SAM automatically
 3. Creative flexibility

+### Create mask {#create-mask}

+We offer multiple interactive methods for users to generate masks:

+1. [Lesson 26 - Selection tool]
+2. [Lesson 25 - Drawing mode and brush]

 ### Using SAM via WebGPU {#use-sam-via-webgpu}

+In addition to allowing users to define the modification area as precisely as possible, it would be even better if area selection could be accomplished through simpler methods, such as clicking to select.

 ![Smart select in Midjourney](/midjourney-smart-select.jpeg)